augusto-rosa/mysql-data-cleaning/README.md

 Creating a clean analytics table for further analysis

 ## 🔍 Why I Built This Project
-This project was initiated to enhance my proficiency in SQL, particularly in the realm of data cleaning—a fundamental step in any data analysis workflow.
+This project was initiated to enhance my **proficiency in SQL**, particularly in the realm of data cleaning—a fundamental step in any data analysis workflow.
 Utilizing a publicly available dataset on global tech company layoffs from Kaggle, I aimed to simulate real-world data preprocessing scenarios.
 The objectives were:

 **Practice SQL-based data cleaning**: Implementing techniques such as removing duplicates, handling null values, and standardizing data formats.